-Investing in a PPC platform like Google AdWords can have a huge impact on your business.
+Investing in a PPC platform like Google Ads can have a huge impact on your business.

-In fact, according to Google, the average advertiser on AdWords makes two dollars for every dollar they spend.
+In fact, according to Google, the average advertiser on their platform makes two dollars for every dollar they spend.

 That means the majority of people on the platform are doubling their investment.